This is BTH

 In addition, BTH runs a major project, funded by the Knowledge Foundation, aimed at developing visual and interactive systems focusing on the human being.
 The project is conducted in collaboration with WIP, Ericsson, Axis Communications and Tobii Pro.

 Graduate school for industry’s need for increased software competence

 BTH runs an industrial licentiate graduate school, Professional Licentiate in Engineering, which focuses on developing applied industrial research in software engineering.
 The purpose of the school is to meet industry’s need for increased expertise, while facilitating the introduction of applied research in industry.
 The PhD students work in parallel with their studies and they get the opportunity to focus on an area to build competence and develop new ideas.

 Inspiring study environment

 Both of BTH’s campuses are located by the Baltic sea, which creates a special atmosphere.
 On campus there are of course lecture halls and libraries, but also restaurants and cafes, student housing, a students’ union, and the unique opportunity to swim in the sea; in other Words – an inspiring study environment.

 All of BTH’s courses and programmes in engineering, IT, spatial planning, industrial economics and health sciences are offered at BTH’s main campus in Karlskrona – Campus Gräsvik.
 The campus is located at the centre of Blue Science Park – a business network within the IT and telecommunications industry.
 This provides great opportunities for cooperations within both education and research.

-Most of BTH’s programmes in digital media are offered at Campus Karlshamn.
+Most of BTH’s programmes in design and digital media are offered at Campus Karlshamn.
 NetPort Science Park, with businesses within the digital experiential industry, is also located on campus.